sympy/sympy/doc/src/contributing/introduction-to-contributing.md

 web interface to Git, extensively and use it for communication, issue tracking, merging contributions (i.e., pull requests), etc.

-You will need to read through the [](development-workflow) page and follow the instructions to set up your development environment before making a contribution.
+If you are new to Git and GitHub, read through the [](devsetup) page first for instructions on how to set up your development environment.
+If you are already familiar with the basic GitHub workflow, the [](workflow-process) page describes the aspects of the GitHub contribution workflow that are specific to SymPy.

 ## Identify something to work on